datashines/datashines.github.io/README.md

 # Data Shines

-**Data Shines** is a personal endeavor of a data scientist to share soem basic to advanced insights on varous aspects of the data science / machine learning / artificial intelligence / python community.
+**Data Shines** is a personal endeavor of a data scientist to share basic to advanced insights on various aspects of data science / machine learning / artificial intelligence / python.

 ## Credits